This post may contain affiliate links. Please read our disclosure policy.

 Notes

-Great Delicious Mix-ins: a few dashes of hot sauce, sub sweet relish, olives, sub dijon mustard, or celery.
+Other Delicious Mix-ins: a few dashes of hot sauce, substitute sweet relish, olives, sub dijon mustard, diced onion, or celery.

 Nutrition Information